 The Black Series Force FX lightsabers were initially made by Master Replicas from 2002 to 2007.
 Master Replicas license to make Star Wars products expired in 2008 and Hasbro picked up the concept, producing the Signature Series lightsabers from then on.
-In 2011, the series was discontinued and all future lightsabers were made under the Black Series Banner.
+In 2011, the series was discontinued and all future Force FX lightsabers were made under the Black Series banner.
+Intended for display or Cosplay, the Force FX Lightsabers are as close as you are going to get to a real lightsaber or movie prop.

 Black Series Ahsoka Tano Force FX Elite Lightsaber